A Model of Christian Charity: Summary

-Finally, Winthrop calls upon his listeners to commit themselves to brotherly love and unity, setting the needs of others and of the community above one's own needs.
+Winthrop calls upon his listeners to commit themselves to brotherly love and unity, setting the needs of others and of the community above one's own needs.

 Now the only way to avoid this shipwreck, and to provide for our posterity, is to follow the counsel of Micah, to do justly, to love mercy, to walk humbly with our God.
 For this end, we must be knit together, in this work, as one man.
 We must entertain each other in brotherly affection.

 If the people can commit together to these things, Winthrop concludes, then they can indeed establish a new community that will become a role model for others to follow.

 We shall find that the God of Israel is among us, when ten of us shall be able to resist a thousand of our enemies; when He shall make us a praise and glory that men shall say of succeeding plantations, "may the Lord make it like that of New England."
 For we must consider that we shall be as a city upon a hill.
 The eyes of all people are upon us.
 So that if we shall deal falsely with our God in this work we have undertaken, and so cause Him to withdraw His present help from us, we shall be made a story and a by-word through the world.

-Structure of Winthrop's sermon
+Structure of sermon

-Text: The structure of this sermon is directed toward the Puritans so that they can understand Winthrop's overall message of serving God as a community.
+Text: The structure of this sermon is directed toward the Puritans so that they can understand the overall message of serving God as a community.

-Doctrine: Laying a foundation of principles drawn from scripture, on which Winthrop builds his reasoning.
+Doctrine: Laying a foundation of principles drawn from scripture, on which the reasoning is built.

-Reason: Winthrop's Puritan listeners are familiar with the question and answer technique that he uses throughout the sermon.
-This technique enables them to understand and interpret the meaning of the scriptures, and gives an explanation of Winthrop's purpose of the sermon.
+Reason: Puritan listeners are familiar with the question and answer technique used throughout the sermon.
+This technique enables them to understand and interpret the meaning of the scriptures, and gives an explanation of the sermon's purpose.

 Application: Applying the sermon to the Puritans' personal lives and to the "divine world" mentioned in his text, meaning the community which they are going to build in America.